Gibilli/counter.application.github.io/README.md

 ---

-## Contribuire
+## Contributing

-1. Fai un fork del repository.
+1. Fork the repository.
-2. Crea un branch con la tua feature: git checkout -b nome-feature
+2. Create a new branch for your feature: git checkout -b feature-name
+3. Commit your changes:
-3. Fai un commit delle modifiche: git commit -m 'Aggiunta nuova feature'
+   git commit -m 'Add a new feature'
-4. Fai un push al branch:
+4. Push to the branch:
-   git push origin nome-feature
+   git push origin feature-name
-5. Apri una pull request.
+5. Open a pull request.

 ---

 ## Licenza

-Questo progetto è distribuito sotto la licenza MIT.
-Per maggiori informazioni, consulta il file [LICENSE](LICENSE).
+This project is licensed under the MIT License.
+For more details, see the [LICENSE](LICENSE) file.

 ---

-## Contatti
+## Contacts

 - **Email:** ginevrabilli22@gmail.com
 - **GitHub:** [gibilli](https://github.com/Gibilli)